CDLUC3/dmsp_backend_prototype/README.md

 There are abstract base classes available to help offload some of the redundant code.
 For example the MySqlModel provides standardized fields common to every DB record as well as `query`, `insert`, `update` and `delete` functions that handle calls to the DB.

-### Mocks

-In some situations, the data source will not be ready.
-In this scenario you can create a mock for use during development.
-Mocks live in `src/mocks/` and there is an example for affiliations there.

-To use a mock, simply import it into your resolver and then setup your Query and Mutation handlers to interact with the canned mock data.

-Note that mocks will refresh each time the server is restarted!

 ### Languages

 The languages supported by the system can be found in the `src/models/language.ts` file.